|Height:||23 – 27 inches|

 If you’re looking at bringing home a Black and Tan Coonhound, you can expect to pay anywhere between $500-$1,800, depending on your location, the breeder, and availability.
 Reputable breeders will charge more because their dogs will have had health screenings before breeding, and we highly recommend finding a reputable breeder to purchase your puppy from.
 It’s also a good idea to meet the parents and have a good look around the breeding facility beforehand.
 Good breeders are passionate about what they do, and you’ll be able to see it right away by the condition of the dogs and the facility, and they should offer a health guarantee too.
 Many breeders will even offer to take the puppy back and rehome them if they prove to be too much for you, as they are so invested in their pups.

 You’ll also need to budget for all the additional costs that come with owning a dog, including vet appointments, annual vaccinations, and spaying or neutering.
-These large dogs also eat a great deal of food, and the monthly cost of feeding a 75-pound dog can quickly add up.
+To work out the full Black and Tan Coonhound price, you’ll have to take into account that these large dogs also eat a great deal of food, and the monthly cost of feeding a 75-pound dog can quickly add up.

 3 Little-Known Facts About the Black and Tan Coonhound